chef/chef-workstation/docs-chef-io/content/workstation/knife_org.md

 {{< note >}}

-On Chef Server, the majority of the commands provided by this plugin can be accessed via `chef-server-ctl` wrapper commands.
+On Chef Infra Server, the majority of the commands provided by this plugin can be accessed via `chef-server-ctl` wrapper commands.
 [See chef-server-ctl for details](/ctl_chef_server/).